HalloSpaceBoy5/PicoBoy/README.md

 [https://github.com/HalloSpaceBoy5/PicoBoy-OS/releases](https://github.com/HalloSpaceBoy5/PicoBoy-OS/releases)

 # Bulding the Console
-Building the console requires that you have at least a little bit of soldering expierence.
-This is because there are a few tricky parts where you may be challenged.
-As long as you follow the build guide, you should have no problems and a completed PicoBoy!
+Building the console is an enjoyable expierence that helps beginners learn to solder and experts have a fun time with very little challenge.
+Building the PicoBoy is optional, as there is an option for a pre-built console at checkout.

 # Using the Console
 Using the console is dead simple.
-You have a main menu where you can pick the game you wish to play.
-Anything that you need can be accomodated by the user guide.
-Have fun with your PicoBoy!
+You navigate PBOS (PicoBoy Operating System), an easy to use, customizable operating system specifically for the PicoBoy.
+It supports 5 languages, custom backgrounds, and many more features.

 # Devoloping for the console
 The PicoBoy SDK is avalible and easy to use!
-Check it out in the releases section!
+It makes developing games as easy as possible for newer developers, while being incredibly powerful allowing the performance of complex tasks for expert developers.

 # Using the PicoBoy Communication Software
 The PicoBoy Communication Software is a handy peice of software that makes it easy to modifiy your PicoBoy.
-It can add games, delete games, and format the console.
-Upon opening, Windows may warn you saying that it is suspicious software.
+It can add games, delete games, format the console, update the console, customize the console, as well as many more features.
+Upon opening, Your computer may warn you saying that it is suspicious software.
 I promise it isin't, I wrote it myself.
+The reason your computer warns you is because the software is not signed with a certified software key, which I do not have the budget for.
 To use the software, follow the instructions for each function in the user guide.

 # Credits
 ## Vincent Mistler